Khmer sculpture: Movement away from Indian models

-Earlier Khmer art were influenced by Indian influences of Hindu themes.
+Earlier Khmer art was heavily influenced by Indian treatments of Hindu subject.
 By the 7th century, Khmer sculpture begins to drift away from its Hindu influences – pre-Gupta for the Buddhist figures, Pallava for the Hindu figures – and through constant stylistic evolution, it comes to develop its own originality, which by the 10th century can be considered complete and absolute.
-An example of Khmer style that totally departed from Indian sculpture tradition is the wholeness of its figure, which bears similarities to the ancient Egyptian sculpture.
+An example of Khmer style that totally departed from Indian sculpture tradition is the wholeness of its figure, which bears similarities to ancient Egyptian sculpture.

-Unlike almost all of Indian and Javanese Hindu-Buddhist stone sculptures, which were carved in high reliefs, slabs or supported by stelae on the figure's back, Khmer sculpture is carved wholly in the round.
-Khmer stone sculpture did not employ any stelae on the back of the figure to support it, as the result broken arms, hands or ankles vividly attested to the vulnerability of this format.
-Nevertheless, Khmer sculptors seems to wish their works to be seen from all sides in the garbagriha in the center of the temple.
+Unlike most Indian and Javanese Hindu-Buddhist stone sculptures, which were carved in high relief, or stelae supported by slabs at the figure's back, Khmer statues are carved wholly in the round.
+Khmer stone sculpture did not employ any stelae on the back of the figure to support it, as the result broken arms, hands or ankles vividly attest to the vulnerability of this format.
+Nevertheless, Khmer sculptors seems to wish their works to be seen from all sides in the garbagriha or sanctuary shrine in the center of the temple.
 Khmers attempted to make free-standing statues, supported by an arch or by an attribute of the divinity such as a piece of clothing or a hand-held object.

 Khmer sculpture soon goes beyond religious representation, which becomes almost a pretext in order to portray court figures in the guise of gods and goddesses.
-But furthermore, it also comes to constitute a means and end in itself for the execution of stylistic refinement, like a kind of testing ground.
-We have already seen how the social context of the Khmer kingdom provides a second key to understanding this art.
+But furthermore, it also comes to constitute a means and end in itself for the execution of stylistic refinement.
+The social context of the Khmer kingdom provides a second key to understanding this art.
 But we can also imagine that on a more exclusive level, small groups of intellectuals and artists were at work, competing among themselves in mastery and refinement as they pursued a hypothetical perfection of style.